arielcarrera/build-features-plugin/README.md

 }
 ```

-Additional dependency versions can be overridden by defining variables in the target project:
+Additional dependency versions can be overridden by defining variables in the target project.
+For example:

 ```groovy
 ext {